pingcap/docs/reference/tidb-binlog/bi-repl.md

 [syncer.to]
 # 1 means SyncFullColumn and 2 means SyncPartialColumn.
-# If set to SyncPartialColumn, Drainer will allow the downstream table
+# If set to SyncPartialColumn, Drainer allows the downstream table
 # structure to have more or fewer columns than the data currently being replicated
 # And remove the STRICT_TRANS_TABLES of the SQL mode to allow fewer columns, and insert zero values downstream.
 sync-mode = 2